 Also read: Parent Teen Adventures In Puerto Rico

 Ordering U.S. Passports By Mail

 Potential applicants renewing by mail must meet certain qualifications (see website) and provide their expired passports.
-Xerox everything, then bring it back to your authorized district mail center, or send it directly to the nearest Passport Center, as noted on the website, US State Department Passport Info.
+Xerox everything, then bring it back to your authorized district mail center, or send it directly to the nearest Passport Center.(Several are noted on the website Passport Info.)